Vyral/base-template/_posts/2018-08-24-buyers-and-sellers-its-time-to-find-out-whats-happening-in-our-market.md

 The latest numbers for our Phoenix metro real estate market are in, so let’s review them today.

-As of July, there were only 15,754 active listings on our residential market.
+As of July, there were only 15,754 active listings in our residential market.
 This constitutes an 11.1% year-over-year decrease.
 Meanwhile, the number of pending listings also dropped—undergoing a 3.4% decrease from last year.

 Monthly median sales prices, though, have risen 9.4% since July of 2017, for a current median sale price of $267,990.